AaltoSciComp/scicomp-docs/rse/index.rst

   * Point three of `Vision for Nordic Open Science Data Collaboration
     <https://neic.no/news/2022/05/31/neic2022-conference-statement/>`__,
-  by the Nordic e-Infrastructure Collaboration.
+    by the Nordic e-Infrastructure Collaboration 2022 program committee.